 The function sim_survey can be used to simulate data from one survey over a population created using sim_distribution.
 A default function call is described in Table 4.
 The sim_survey function simulates the sampling process of the survey and, as such, requires a closure for defining catchability as a function of age and definitions of the design of the survey.
 Specifically, the q argument requires a closure, such as sim_logistic, for defining the probability of catching specific age groups, trawl dimensions are defined in the trawl_dim argument, and set, length and age sampling effort are defined using the set_den, lengths_cap and ages_cap arguments, respectively.
-Also note that the min_sets argument imposes a minimum of number of sets to conduct per strata, regardless of its allocation given strat area and set density.
+Also note that the min_sets argument imposes a minimum of number of sets to conduct per strata, regardless of its allocation given strata area and set density.
 This argument imposes a useful constraint for generating data to be analyzed using design-based approaches that require more than one value for the calculation of a mean.

 Like sim_abundance and sim_distribution, custom closures can be supplied to sim_survey to impose alternate parametric curves for catchability at age (i.e. a closure including an equation for a dome can be constructed and used in lieu of sim_logistic to impose a dome-shaped catchability).
 Multiple simulations of the same survey can be run using the n_sims argument, however, requesting large numbers of simulations can be computationally demanding depending on the processing capacity available.
 Below we use sim_survey to simulate two surveys over a default population, of which one is set-up to have higher set density (set_den) than the other.